matomo-org/developer-documentation/docs/generated/master/Piwik/API/Request.md

 Returns the original request parameters in the current query string as an array mapping query parameter names with values.

-This result of this function will not be affected by any modifications to `$_GET` and will not include parameters in `$_POST`.
+The result of this function will not be affected by any modifications to `$_GET` and will not include parameters in `$_POST`.

 #### Signature